Alexeys-cats/HTML-lessons/README.md

-# React + TypeScript + Vite
+# ReactP + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get ReactP working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: